mbT-Infrastructure/docker-semgrep/Readme.md

-# Docker image
+# Semgrep image

-This Docker image contains ...
+This Docker image contains a semgrep installation.

-It does ...

 ## Environment variables

-- `VARIABLE`
+- `SEMGREP_SEND_METRICS`
-    - Set to `true` to enable ..., default: ``.
+    - Configure semgrep metrics, default: `off`.

 ## Volumes

-- `/media/volume`
+- `/media/workdir`
-    - The input and output directory of the files to ...
+    - The directory of the project to analyze.

 ## Development